lyra/plugin-woocommerce/readme.txt

 5. PayZen payment page.

 == Changelog ==

+1.9.2, 2021-07-06=
+* Improve subscription cancellation process (cancel web service is called on buyer action).
+* Display authorized amount in order details when it is available.

 = 1.9.1, 2021-06-21=
 * Bug fix: Do not create two transactions when trial is disabled for a subscription.